npmccallum/linkage/README.md

    doesn't work when you build as a dependency, as part of a workspace or even using `cargo build --manifest-path=...`.

+5. As far as I can tell, it is impossible to create a static PIE binary, which has numerous security benefits.

 [linkarg]: https://github.com/rust-lang/cargo/pull/7811
 [bindep]: https://github.com/rust-lang/cargo/pull/7804
 [noentry]: https://github.com/rust-lang/rfcs/pull/2735/files